telerik/maui-docs/controls/imageeditor/getting-started.md

 slug: imageeditor-getting-started
 ---

-# Getting Started with .NET MAUI ImageEditor control
+# Getting Started with the .NET MAUI ImageEditor control

 This guide provides the information you need to start using the Telerik UI for .NET MAUI ImageEditor by adding the control to your project.